danielperna84/custom_homematic/README.md

 ### `homematicip_local.disable_away_mode`

 Disable the away mode for `climate` devices.
-This only works with Homematic IP devices.
+This only works with HomematicIP devices.

 ### `homematicip_local.enable_away_mode_by_calendar`

 Enable the away mode immediately, and specify the end time by date.
-This only works with Homematic IP devices.
+This only works with HomematicIP devices.

 ### `homematicip_local.enable_away_mode_by_duration`

 Enable the away mode immediately, and specify the end time by setting a duration.
-This only works with Homematic IP devices.
+This only works with HomematicIP devices.

 ### `homematicip_local.export_device_definition`